samford100/blog/src/pages/2018-01-02/index.md

 ### Future Plans for Pt.
 2

 With the pipeline all setup, I just have to run this code every night after the day's game to start building up this dataset.
-The next steps are to analyze what sentiment is coorelated to a win.
+The next steps are to analyze what sentiment is correlated to a win.
 Thanks for reading and stay tuned for pt.
 2!